pryley/site-reviews/tests/pest/README.md

 back (see `Pest.php`).
 The plugin's settings live in the options table, so even a field-building test writes to the database.

-**A transaction cannot isolate a test that runs DDL.** MySQL implicitly COMMITs the open transaction the moment it sees `CREATE`/`ALTER`/`DROP TABLE`, so everything the test wrote up to that point becomes permanent and the `ROLLBACK` finds nothing to undo.
-Autocommit is off, so a fresh transaction opens immediately afterwards and the rest of the test still rolls back — which is why the damage is always a *partial* leak, and always lands somewhere else: a later run, in a different file, dying with "Sorry, that username already exists" because `user_login` is unique and the leaked user is still there.
+**A transaction cannot isolate a test that ends it**, and two things end one: DDL (MySQL commits implicitly the moment it sees `CREATE`/`ALTER`/`DROP TABLE`) and an explicit `START TRANSACTION`.
+Everything the test wrote up to that point becomes permanent, and the `ROLLBACK` finds nothing to undo.
+Autocommit is off, so a fresh transaction opens immediately afterwards and the rest of the test still rolls back — which is why the damage is always a *partial* leak, and never lands where it was done: a later run, in another file, dying with "Sorry, that username already exists", because `user_login` is unique and the leaked user is still there.

 `Pest.php` catches this.
 Every test writes a sentinel row inside its transaction and checks, after the `ROLLBACK`, whether the row survived.
-If it did, the test committed, and it is failed by name.
+If it did, the test committed, and it is failed by name. `bootstrap.php` also purges before the first test, so a run that crashes out cannot poison the next one.

-Four tests do it legitimately and say so with `runsDdl()`, which purges the leaked rows instead of failing:
+Four tests do it legitimately and say so with `commitsTransaction()`, which purges the leaked rows instead of failing:

 - all of `Import/` — `TableTmp::create()`/`drop()` are DDL, and an import cannot happen without them.
 That suite also cleans up in its own `afterEach`, with an explicit `COMMIT` so the rollback cannot take the cleanup with it.
 - `ExportImportTest` ×2 and `ToolsAjaxTest` ×1, the three tests that reach `Migrate::runAll()` (from `ImportSettings` and from `MigratePlugin`).
-  `Migrate_6_2_1` drops and re-adds the assignment tables' foreign constraints on InnoDB on every run, unconditionally — it repairs a PRIMARY index that `Migrate_6_0_0` got wrong on MariaDB, and does not first check whether there is anything to repair.
-The migrations are idempotent in effect, not in DDL.
+  `Migrate_5_25_0/MigrateReviews` wraps each of its four passes in `Database::beginTransaction()`/`finishTransaction()`, which on InnoDB is a literal `START TRANSACTION` and `COMMIT`.
+The migrations are idempotent in effect, not in isolation.

 ## Running